s-tangirala/First_ML_Project/README.md

 # K-Means and PCA on BBC_sport_data
-This Repository contains my first Machine Learning project that demonstrates clustering and Dimensionality Reduction
+This Repository contains my first Machine Learning project that demonstrates clustering (K-Means) and PCA Dimensionality Reduction